erikh/saturn/README.md

 Will mark a task as "completed".
 Completed tasks get a visual notification and are automatically excluded from listing without the `--all` flag.

-## Database
+## Database & Configuration File

-Saturn keeps a CBOR database in ~/.saturn.db.
+Saturn keeps a CBOR database in `~/.saturn.db`.
 Locking is flock(2), and quite primitive.
 Suggestions and patches welcome.

+The configuration file is only required in limited scenarios (such as remote calendar support) and exists in `~/.saturn.conf`.
+It is a plain YAML file, but is typically manipulated by `saturn config` commands, which may replace any comments or other manipulations you previously did to the file by hand.

 ## Leveraging the well features with a periodic scheduler